geoserver/geoserver-history/doc/en/user/source/data/arcsde.rst

 ArcSDE
 ======

-.. warning:: ArcSDE support is not enabled by default and requires the ArcSDE extension to be installed prior to use.
+.. note:: ArcSDE support is not enabled by default and requires the ArcSDE extension to be installed prior to use.
 Please see the section on :ref:`arcsde_install` for details.

 ESRI's `ArcSDE <http://www.esri.com/software/arcgis/arcsde/>`_ is a spatial engine that runs on top of a relational database such as Oracle or SQL Server.
 GeoServer with the ArcSDE extension supports ArcSDE **versions 9.2 and 9.3**.
 It has been tested with **Oracle 10g** and **Microsoft SQL Server 2000 Developer Edition**.
 The ArcSDE extension is based on the GeoTools ArcSDE driver and uses the ESRI Java API libraries.
 See the `GeoTools ArcSDE page <http://docs.codehaus.org/display/GEOTDOC/ArcSDE+DataStore>`_ for more technical details.